Course curriculum

 Jennifer Sanborn

 Jennifer Sanborn, M.A.
 (Spirituality) and M.S.
-(Higher Education), leads the CCL’s offerings in faithful finance and vocational discernment, drawing on 25 years of leadership in colleges, universities, and a seminary, pastoring a local church, and launching a young adult service community.
+(Higher Education), is director of development for The American Baptist Churches of Massachusetts (TABCOM).
+She served ABHMS from 2019-2025, collaboratively creating the CCL’s offerings in faithful finance and vocational discernment.
+She draws on 25 years of leadership in colleges, universities, and a seminary, pastoring a local church, and launching a young adult service community.
 Jennifer enjoys building authentic community online and in person, and is trained as a coach for ministry contexts.
+She is passionate about how we connect our faith and our finances to together create a world where everyone has enough.

 Contributors of Daily Content